Safely move instruments, music equipment, and studio gear

 Get proper and reliable guidance for moving musical gear

 Let your rockstar skills be responsible for your instruments’ wear and tear– not your next move!
-To have our experts help you with getting your musical equipment on its way in the Vancouver area, call Ferguson Moving & Storage at 604-922-2212.
+To have our experts help you with getting your musical equipment on its way, call Ferguson Moving & Storage at 604-922-2212.
 Or, visit us online now to request a reliable quote.